minewhat/simply-static-aws-sdk-s3/README.md

 # simply-static-aws-sdk-s3
-Simply static plugin using AWS sdk
+Simply static plugin using AWS SDK for s3 upload.